Global stability of three dimensional steady Prandtl equation: Introduction

-It is important to note that the above assumptions \eqref{mnt} and \eqref{tail-1-0316} are satisfied by the well-known Blasius solutions which are self-similar solutions to the 2D steady Prandtl equations with $-\partial_xp=0, U=const>0$ and has been experimentally confirmed with remarkable accuracy as a basic flow in the Prandtl theory \cite{Sch00}.
+It is important to note that the above assumptions \eqref{mnt-0228}-\eqref{tail-1-0316-0228} are satisfied by the well-known Blasius solutions which are self-similar solutions to the 2D steady Prandtl equations with $-\partial_xp=0, U=const>0$ and have been experimentally confirmed as a basic flow in the Prandtl theory \cite{Sch00}.
 That is, consider where $D=(0,X]\times(0,+\infty)$ and Bernoulli's law holds,

 The Blasius solution takes the form where the parameter $x_0$ is a positive constant and $f$ satisfies $f''>0$ for $0\leq \zeta<+\infty,$ and

 It is known that so that for $x\in[0,X],$